rust-lang/book/second-edition/src/ch13-01-closures.md

 save the resulting value in the hash map associated with its `arg` value.

-Another problem with the current `Cacher` implementation is that it only accepts closures that take one parameter of type `u32` and return an `u32`.
+Another problem with the current `Cacher` implementation is that it only accepts closures that take one parameter of type `u32` and return a `u32`.
 We might want to cache the results of closures that take a string slice and return `usize` values, for example.
 To fix this issue, try introducing more generic parameters to increase the flexibility of the `Cacher` functionality.